Genus Zero Kashiwara-Vergne Solutions from Braids: Introduction

 There is a natural shift functor $(-)^+$ which produces a moperad morphism from any operad morphism (\cref{example: shifted moperad}).
-Applying it to a Drinfeld associator $\varphi : \hPaB \to \CD$, one naturally obtains an isomorphism of moperads $\varphi^+ : \hPaB^+ \to \CD^+$.
-Precomposing with the natural inclusion $\hPaB^1 \hookrightarrow \hPaB^+$, one recovers the Alekseev–Enriquez–Torossian formula for $F_{0(12)}$ \cite[Theorem~4]{AET10}, highlighting that when one incorporates the defining relations of $\PaB^1$ as a monoid in the category of right $\PaB$-modules, the KV equations arise from Drinfeld associators as a natural consequence of extending an operad map to a moperad map.
+Applying this functor to the homomorphic expansion corresponding to a Drinfeld associator $\varphi : \hPaB \to \CD$, one obtains a homomorphic expansion of moperads $(\varphi^+,\varphi) : \hPaB^+ \to \CD^+$.
+Precomposing with the natural inclusion $\hPaB^1 \hookrightarrow \hPaB^+$, one recovers the Alekseev–Enriquez–Torossian formula \cite[Theorem~4]{AET10} for $F_{\varphi^1}$.
+This highlights that incorporating the defining relations of $\PaB^1$ as a $\PaB$-moperad, the KV equations arise from the pentagon and hexagon equations as a natural consequence of extending an operad map to a moperad map.

-The set of KV solutions admits commuting left and right actions of the Kashiwara--Vergne groups~$\kv$ and~$\krv$ analogous to the commuting left and right actions of the Grothendieck--Teichm\"uller group~$\gt$ and its graded version $\grt$ on the set of Drinfeld associators defined in \cite{Drin}.
-It was proved in~\cite{AT12} and~\cite{AET10} that the associator--to--KV solution construction intertwines these actions.
+The set of KV solutions admits commuting left and right actions of the Kashiwara--Vergne groups~$\kv$ and~$\krv$, analogous to the commuting left and right actions of the Grothendieck--Teichm\"uller groups~$\gt$ and $\grt$ on the set of Drinfeld associators \cite{Drin}.
+It was shown in~\cite{AET10} that the Alekseev--Enriquez--Torossian construction intertwines these actions, in other words, constructs a map of torsors between Drinfeld associators and KV solutions.
 Indeed, the groups~$\gt_1$ and~$\grt_1$ embed as subgroups into the KV symmetry groups~$\kv$ and~$\krv$, respectively.
-Moreover, when a KV solution arises from an associator, the actions of $\kv$ and $\krv$ on that solution coincide with the actions of~$\gt_1$ and~$\grt_1$ on the associator itself (\cite[Proposition~9.13]{AT12}, \cite[Theorem~9]{AET10}).
+Moreover, when a KV solution $F_{\Phi}$ arises from an associator $\Phi$, the actions of $\kv$ and $\krv$ on $F_\Phi$ coincide with the actions of~$\gt_1$ and~$\grt_1$ on $\Phi$ (\cite[Proposition~9.13]{AT12}, \cite[Theorem~9]{AET10}).

-In \cite{calaque20moperadic}, Calaque and Gonzalez showed that the group of object-fixing automorphisms of the moperad $\hPaB^1$ is isomorphic to a cyclotomic variant of the Grothendieck--Teichm\"uller group, which we denote by~$\gt^1$ (\cref{defn: GTRM}).
-This group is closely related to Enriquez’s \emph{Grothendieck–Teichm\"uller module group}, $\mathsf{GTM}$, introduced in the context of braided module categories~\cite{Enriquez2007cyclotomic}, which are module categories over braided monoidal categories (\cite{Enriquez2007cyclotomic}, \cite{ben2018quantum}, \cite{kolb2020braided}).
-The group $\gt^1$ governs deformation symmetries of these module categories, analogous to how the Grothendieck–Teichm\"uller group $\gt$ governs deformations of braided monoidal categories themselves.
+In \cite{calaque20moperadic}, Calaque and Gonzalez showed that the group of object-fixing automorphisms of the moperad $\hPaB^1$ is isomorphic to a cyclotomic variant of the Grothendieck--Teichm\"uller group, Enriquez’s \emph{Grothendieck--Teichm\"uller module group} denoted $\mathsf{GTM}$.
+This group was introduced in the context of braided module categories~\cite{Enriquez2007cyclotomic}, which are module categories over braided monoidal categories (\cite{Enriquez2007cyclotomic}, \cite{ben2018quantum}, \cite{kolb2020braided}).
+It governs deformation symmetries of these module categories, analogous to how the Grothendieck–Teichm\"uller group $\gt$ governs deformations of braided monoidal categories themselves.